 A timer that indicates when to move the brush to a different part of your mouth, or when you have passed the recommended two-minute clean.

-This can prevent gum damage by reducing the movement action of the toothbrush if you press too hard.
+This can prevent gum damage by detecting when you're brushing too hard and reducing the movement action of the toothbrush.

 When it's time to replace the toothbrush head, the bristles slowly fade to white, losing their colouring

 Range of heads